Elgin railway station: History

 The GNSR proceeded with plans of their own in 1898 on their existing site, with a new building with a front elevation of 130 ft in length.
 Construction started in 1899 and the new station was modified during construction.
 It resulted in a frontage of 250 ft.
 The new building opened on Saturday 30 August 1902.
 The upper part of the building provided accommodation to the manager's apartments, clerks and tea-rooms, and the western portion was the station masters's house.
 The ground floor comprised a large waiting-room with a circular glass roof, about 70 ft in length and 30 ft in width.
 All four platforms had an iron and glass canopy with the ironwork painted in pale blue colour.
 The clerk's office contained a row of telegraph instruments, and telephones communicating with the locomotive department, the signal cabins and with the Highland station.
 A pneumatic tube system conveying messages to and from other offices was also installed.
-The architect was the company engineer, P.M.
-Barnett.

-All three of the GNSR routes were closed in the 1960s as a result of the Beeching Axe, with the Lossiemouth branch the first to go in April 1964 and the other two routes following in May 1968.

-Both stations were located about 1 mi to the south of Elgin town centre, which made them inconvenient for local journeys, e.g. to Lossiemouth, and bus services soon eliminated much of the local passenger traffic - passengers would generally only use the train service if they were connecting to long-distance trains.
-The stations were less than 500 m apart and linked by a footpath.

 The present station, formerly the West (ex-Highland) station, was retained in 1968-69 was rebuilt and the platforms were raised.
 The new passenger facilities proved inadequate and it was rebuilt again in a modern style by British Rail in 1990 at a cost of £400,000.

 The GNSR station (known as Elgin East) was closed with the end of services on the coast and Craigellachie lines on 6 May 1968.
-The GNSR station building is still used as office accommodation and stands on the site of the original Morayshire Railway station.
-A sizeable goods yard is still in operation on this site.

 Recent infrastructure improvements

 As well as the aforementioned timetable improvements, Transport Scotland agreed in 2014 to fund a £170 million infrastructure upgrade project for the line.
 This included signalling improvements, a longer loop and platform extensions for Elgin.

-A 10-day engineering blockade between Keith and Inverness saw the signalling and track improvements both here and in Forres completed, with the Elgin loop extended by 400 m and new colour light signals commissioned under the control of the signalling centre at Inverness.
-The level crossing was also converted to remote operation by CCTV from the location.
-The line reopened as scheduled on 17 October 2017.
+Control of the signalling at the station has since transferred to a new workstation in the Inverness signalling centre, following a 10-day line closure that saw the loop at the station lengthened and a new station and loop commissioned at Forres.
+The signalbox itself closed in October 2017.